dustin-ctg/learning-adobe/docs/_posts/2023-01-23-file-types.md

 .PNG
 : Short for "**Portable Network Graphics**".
 This was created as a replacement for GIFs.
 It dropped support for animations in favor of improved compression capabilities.
 It still supports transparency, so it's generally going to be a bigger file than a .JPG, but it will generally also scale a lot better (on the web) than a .JPG will.

+.AI
+: Short for "Adobe Illustrator", which is a vector-based file format.
+Vector files are made up of mathematical equations, making them infinitely scalable without losing quality.
+This makes AI files great for logos, illustrations, and icons.

+.PSD
+: Short for "Photoshop Document".
+This is a raster-based file format, making it great for photo editing and manipulation.
+Raster files are made up of pixels, making them limited in scalability and prone to losing quality when enlarged.

+.PDF
+: Short for "Portable Document Format".
+This file format is versatile, as it can be both vector and raster-based, making it great for printing and sharing designs.
+PDF files can contain a variety of information, including text, images, and vector graphics.

+.EPS
+: Short for "Encapsulated PostScript".
+This is a vector-based file format that is commonly used for printing and creating logos, illustrations, and icons.
+EPS files can be opened and edited in Adobe Illustrator, as well as many other vector graphics editors.

+.SVG
+: Short for "Scalable Vector Graphics".
+This is a vector-based file format that is optimized for the web.
+SVG files are scalable and can be easily edited and resized, making them great for logos, illustrations, and icons that need to be used on the web.

+.TIFF
+: Short for "Tagged Image File Format".
+This is a raster-based file format that is commonly used for printing high-quality images, such as photos and graphics.
+TIFF files are typically larger in size compared to JPG or PNG files, but they are also higher in quality and can be easily edited and manipulated.

 ## Print vs Web
 ---